The Friendly Games in the Forest Village

 The most distinctive sport in the Games are the five disciplines which make up the Heavy Events.
 Competitions have their origins in the traditional work activities of the Highland Croft and hill.
 The object of tossing the caber is to throw it so that it turns end over end, finishing pointing away from the athlete.
-Other disciplines are the Scots Hammer; Weight thrown for distance and over a bar, Shott Putt and the Tug-o-War.
+Other disciplines are the Scots Hammer; Weight for Distance; Weight over Bar, and Putting the Shot.
 At Abernethy the Tug-o-War is between members of the different Pipe Bands attending.

 Details of Weights Used

 Scots Hammer 16lb

 Weight for Distance 16lb, 22lb and 28lb

 Putting the Shot

 Caber: 12 foot long, 3-4 inches wide at the thin end and 5-6 inches wide at thick end.

 15 years old is the minimum age for the junior heavies.